 While in law school, he worked with the Small Business and Community Development Clinic, the Criminal Defense Clinic and the Veteran’s Law Clinic.
 During law school Dunbar worked as a summer associate at the Raleigh, N.C., law firm Gray Newell Thomas, LLP, and as a legal intern for Philadelphia Common Pleas Judge Karen Shreeves-Johns.

-Dunbar is a member of The Barristers’ Association of Philadelphia.
-He is also on the board of directors for the Share Food Program and the Men’s Center for Growth and Change in Philadelphia.
+Dunbar is treasurer of The Barristers’ Association of Philadelphia, an organization founded in 1950 to address the professional needs and development of Black lawyers in the city.
+He is also on the board of directors and serves on the board of community communications and fundraising for the Share Food Program and the board of directors for Men’s Center for Growth and Change.